roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 ## Testing

-Having procured a used Hive SLR2 controller and SLT2 thermostat (my test system), I placed zigbee2mqtt into pairing mode - then reset/added the Hive Controller/Thermostat.
-(Instructions for reset/pair may be found with a google search)
+Having procured a used Hive SLR2 controller and SLT2 thermostat (my test system), I placed zigbee2mqtt into pairing mode - then reset/added the Hive Controller/Thermostat to my Zigbee network.
+(Instructions for reset/pair below)

 Zigbee2mqtt discovered the two devices and they were added to my Zigbee network.
 Both devices were next given 'friendly' zigbee names (Boiler Controller SLR2 and Boiler Thermostat SLT2)